 Structural steel is a type of steel that is used as a construction material.
-They are designed to have good strength/weight ratio (which is also called specific strength) and to be cost-effective in order to be benefited as a structural component in buildings, roads, bridges, etc.
+It is designed to have a good strength/weight ratio (which is also called specific strength) and to be cost-effective in order to be benefited as a structural component in buildings, roads, bridges, etc.

 Steel, one of the most essential materials of the modern world, comes in various different grades and shapes.
-It is simply an alloy of iron and very low amount of carbon (up to 2.1% in weight), sometimes ther elements.
+It is simply an alloy of iron and a very low amount of carbon (up to 2.1% in weight).
+There also other elements sometimes.
 Due to its high tensile strength and low price, it is a significant component utilized in infrastructure, tools, ships, cars, machines, appliances, and buildings.

 Figure 1: Iron – Carbon Equilibrium Phase Diagram

 3.)
 Structural Steel Types and Grades